nf-core/website/markdown/events/2022/hackathon-march-2022.md

 ### Topic: Documentation

-After all the fun changes introduced with the DSL2, the focus of this hackathon will be all things documentation.
-This will include documentation for pipelines and modules, trainings and tutorials, nf-core tools etc.
+As a result of the fun changes introduced to pipelines with Nexflow DSL2, the focus of this hackathon will be all things documentation.
+This will include documentation for pipelines and modules, training, tutorials, nf-core tools etc.

 This event is entirely virtual (we will be back in [gather.town](https://gather.town/)!) and we are attempting to support people in all timezones :earth_americas: :earth_asia: :earth_africa: